Christopher Knight (actor)

 Christopher Anton Knight (born November 7, 1957) is an American actor and businessman.
-He is best known for playing Peter Brady on the 1970s series The Brady Bunch.
-He has since gone on to become a successful businessman and enjoyed a semi-resurgence in the public eye with television appearances in the 2000s.
+He is best known for playing Peter Brady in the 1970s series The Brady Bunch.
+He has since gone on to become a businessman and enjoyed a semi-resurgence in the public eye with television appearances in the 2000s.

 Early life and work

-Knight was born in New York City, New York, the son of Wilma and Edward Knight, an actor.
-Knight's father was born Edward Kozumplik, to parents from the Austro-Hungarian Empire, while Knight's mother was Jewish.
+Knight was born in New York City, New York, the son of Edward and Wilma Knight.
+Knight's father, an actor, was born Edward Kozumplik, to parents from the Austro-Hungarian Empire, while Knight's mother was Jewish.

+The Brady Bunch and other roles

+Before the Brady Bunch series, Knight had some small television roles, including an appearance on the first season of Mannix, in a 1967 episode called "Coffin for a Clown".
+In 1969, Knight was cast as middle son Peter Brady on the ABC sitcom The Brady Bunch, which ran until 1974.
+He was also the voice of Peter in the ABC Saturday morning cartoon The Brady Kids (1972–74).